NewSong

-NewSong is an American contemporary Christian music group that was founded in 1981, at Morningside Baptist Church in Valdosta, Georgia.
+NewSong is an American contemporary Christian music group that was established in 1981, at Morningside Baptist Church in Valdosta, Georgia.
 They have had twelve GMA Dove Award nominations, and one Grammy Award Nomination.

 They are also the founders of the Winter Jam Tour Spectacular, the United States' largest annual Christian music tour.
 It began in 1995, and is hosted by NewSong.
-Winter Jam has had many of the most popular Contemporary artists perform each year, including TobyMac, Hillsong UNITED, Newsboys, Lecrae, MercyMe, and Skillet.
+Winter Jam has artists perform including TobyMac, Hillsong UNITED, Newsboys, Lecrae, MercyMe, and Skillet.

-NewSong has frequently provided support for organizations working with abandoned and underprivileged children.
-For years they worked with World Vision, a humanitarian organization dedicated to working with children, families and their community to rid them of poverty and injustice.
-Then in 2006, the band became involved with Holt International, a world leader in child adoption and child welfare.
+NewSong has provided support for organizations working with abandoned and underprivileged children.
+For years they worked with World Vision.
+Then in 2006, the band became involved with Holt International.

 The original four members included the current members Eddie Carswell, Billy Goodwin, and former members Eddie Middleton and Bobby Apon.

 History

-1981–1993
+Early history

 NewSong recorded three custom albums independently.
-In 1982, they signed on with Covenant Records, and released The Son In My Eyes the next year.
+In 1982, they signed on with Covenant Records, and released-The Son In My Eyes the next year.
 In 1984, they signed a contract with Canaan Records, a branch of CCM label giant Word Records and released The Word.
 NewSong continued to stay with Word Records until 1991 when they signed on with DaySpring Records.
 The next year they released One Heart At A Time, The Best of NewSong, which featured 12 hits from their previous albums.
 In 1993, they joined up with the Benson Music Group and released All Around The World, which brought four No. 1 hits.
 In 1993, lead vocalist Eddie Middleton left to pursue a solo career, and Bobby Apon left to spend more time with his family.

-1994–1999

 In 1994, songwriter Leonard Ahlstrom, soloist Charles Billingsley, musician Scotty Wilbanks, and the lead vocalist from the contemporary Christian band Truth, Russ Lee, joined NewSong.
 That year NewSong released People Get Ready which brought four No. 1 hits, and featured a re-recorded version of "Arise My Love", which was first recorded by the original group in 1987.

-In 1996, Charles Billingsley left to pursue a solo career.
+In 1996, Billingsley left to pursue a solo career.
 In 1997, NewSong released Love Revolution.
-It featured four No. 1 hits, including "Miracles," which stayed at No.1 on the CCM Adult Contemporary chart for four consecutive weeks, tying the record set a few years earlier by Bob Carlisle's "Butterfly Kisses".
+It featured four No. 1 hits, including "Miracles," which stayed at No.1 on the CCM Adult Contemporary chart for four consecutive weeks.

-In May 1999, Bobby Apon died.
+In May 1999, Apon died.
 He was recognized on the album Arise, My Love, The Very Best of NewSong.
 This featured 12 of their previous No. 1 hits.
-It also included two new songs which became No. 1 hits, "Can’t Keep A Good Man Down", and "Jesus To The World (Roaring Lambs)", which was inspired by Christian speaker and author Bob Briner, who died later that year from cancer.
+It also included two new songs which became No. 1 hits, "Can't Keep A Good Man Down", and "Jesus To The World (Roaring Lambs)", which was inspired by Christian speaker and author Bob Briner, who died later that year.
 They also had a third new song, "Like Minded, Like Hearted", which NewSong recorded with Out of Eden of Gotee Records.